 USA - United Nations headquarters were officially opened in New York City.

-Great Britain - Winston Churchill became Prime Minister.
+Great Britain - Winston Churchill became Prime Minister of Great Britain for the second time.

 Notable Deaths -